What is sandpaper

 Some sandpaper has spaces between the abrasive grains known as an open coat.
 The spaces between the sandpaper help prevent clogging by giving the swarf a place to go.
 Some types of sandpaper have a high degree of friability, meaning the abrasive grains fragment when heat and pressure are applied, creating new sharp edges, and allowing the sandpaper to renew itself.

 Is sandpaper made out of shark skin?

 Sandpaper is not shark skin, but shark skin can be sandpaper.
 Sandpaper is made out of different materials.
-It can be from the grains of a natural mineral called garnet, or from synthetic ones like aluminium oxide, alumina-zirconia, or silicon carbide.
+It can be from the grains of a natural mineral called garnet or from synthetic ones like aluminum oxide, alumina-zirconia, or silicon carbide.

 How is sandpaper graded?

 Sandpapers are graded in grits or as coarse (40 to 60 grit), Medium (80 to 120), Fine (150 to 180), Very Fine (220 to 240), Extra Fine (280 to 320), and Super Fine (360 and above).
 Sanding with finer grits removes the scratches left by the previous paper and leaves a smooth finish.